jipipes/jipipes.github.io/_posts/2025-08-24-[bootcamp]-reflection-coding-test.md

 ## Final Thoughts

-I don’t know yet whether I passed the test.
+I don’t know yet whether I passed.
-But either way, I’m grateful for the experience because it exposed the gaps in my process.
+But, I’m grateful for the experience because it exposed the gaps in my process.

 This test wasn’t just about coding—it reminded me of how important it is to think clearly under pressure, understand problem requirements, and write robust, testable code.